Press releases sometimes get a bad rap. Sometimes they are confusing. Sometimes they are both.

 It’s a job well done by the PR team at the zoo – and seems to be one with legs.
 Nearly 300 Diggs and 30 comments at last count and some 1,200 Tweets according to Backtype.
 Too bad the release doesn’t have share buttons on it.

 As for results?
-I’d love to see if the Zoo can measure an increase in attendance.
+I’d love to see if the Zoo can measure an increase in attendance or donations.